Normally, this is done by Social Security Administration that is funded by the US Treasury.

 - Have income or resources within certain limits

 In 2008, the program was brought into the 21st century by the Bush Administration and the FCC by making the exact same program available for wireless phones.
-The immigrants have to meet another group of conditions, in addition to the one that’s mentioned previously, to be eligible for a SSI:
+Immigrants have to meet another group of conditions, in addition to the one that’s mentioned previously, to be eligible for a SSI:

 - The individual need to be admitted for permanent residence lawfully.